-The CA SHALL confirm that, as of the date the Certificate issues, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below, or is within the Domain Namespace of a Fully-Qualified Domain Name (FQDN) that has been validated using at least one of the methods listed below (not including the method defined in section 3.2.2.4.8).
+The CA SHALL confirm that prior to issuance, as of the date the Certificate issues, the CA or a Delegated Third Party has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below, or is within the Domain Namespace of a Fully-Qualified Domain Name (FQDN) that has been validated using at least one of the methods listed below (not including the method defined in section 3.2.2.4.8).

-Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation must have been initiated within the time period specified in the relevant requirement (such as Section 3.3.1 of this document) prior to certificate issuance.
+Completed confirmations validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
+In all cases, the confirmation validation must have been initiated within the time period specified in the relevant requirement (such as Section 3.3.1-4.2.1 of this document) prior to cCertificate issuance.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.